Overdose Prevention

 View an accessible version of the above graphic(PDF, 161KB)

-Opioids are pain relievers, including opioid analgesics (prescription painkillers), heroin, and fentanyl.
+Opioids are pain relievers, which include opioid analgesics (prescription painkillers), heroin, and fentanyl.
 Examples include: methadone, oxycodone, hydrocodone (Vicodin), and morphine.

 Opioids work by binding with opioid receptors in the brain to: